-Data in The Cloud– Are you Relying on DLP to watch your back?
+Data in the Cloud– Are you Still Relying on Cloud DLP to watch your back?

-I’d like to test this line of thinking a bit and ask – is DLP the right approach?
+I’d like to test this line of thinking a bit and ask – is Data Loss Prevention (DLP) the right approach?

-A policy based approach also relies on being able to scan documents and look into their contents before making a yes/no decision.
-If the document is an unsupported type which the DLP security solution can’t scan, then the administrator is stuck with a choice of having to allow/disallow all such documents.
-Also, for a geographically spread out organization – and data privacy laws can differ widely by country and location – DLP policies only get increasingly complex.
+A policy-based approach also relies on being able to scan documents and look into their contents before making a yes/no decision.
+If the document is an unsupported type that the DLP solution can’t scan, then the administrator is stuck with a choice of having to allow/disallow all such documents.
+Also, for a geographically spread out organization – and data privacy laws can differ widely by country and location – DLP policy only gets increasingly complex.

 My submission here is: